 Michael L. Gimbel, MD

-Dr. Michael Gimbel is an Assistant Professor in the University of Pittsburgh Department of Plastic Surgery.
+Dr. Michael Gimbel is an Associate Professor in the University of Pittsburgh Department of Plastic Surgery.
 He graduated from Duke University School of Medicine in 1995.
 He joined the faculty in 2006, after completing general surgery training at U. Pittsburgh, Plastic Surgery training at UCLA, and Microsurgery fellowship training at UCLA.
 During his training, he also spent 3 years engaged in research in the UC-San Francisco Wound Healing Lab with Dr. Thomas K. Hunt, a pioneer researcher examining the wound healing process.
 Dr. Gimbel uses all phases of this extensive training to guide him in his clinical care and research efforts.

 Dr. Gimbel is active in the plastic surgery organizations, including having served as president of Greater Pittsburgh Society of Plastic Surgeons and on committees of several national organizations.
 He is the University of Pittsburgh Physicians Plastic Surgery section chief at Shadyside-UPMC Hospital and also serves as the department’s Microsurgery Fellowship program director.